The Pilgrim’s Guide

 - We are unable to provide overnight accommodation for coach groups.

 - Yes.
-All three temples at Skanda Vale have level-access entrances for wheelchairs.
+All four temples at Skanda Vale have level-access entrances for wheelchairs.

 - We have toilet facilities suitable for people with mobility issues near the Lord Murugan Temple and Maha Shakti Temple.